-Best Verizon Plans to sign up for, or switch to, in 2021
+The best Verizon cellphone plans to sign up for, or switch to, in 2021

 Unlimited data

 If you're looking for high-speed data, talk, and text with no limits, look no more.
 Though you won't get premium data with this plan, access to mobile hotspot, or Verizon's fastest 5G network, you'll still get great coverage with Verizon 5G Nationwide and save some money at the end of the month.
-If you sign up for multiple lines your monthly bill goes as low as $30 per line per month.
+If you sign up for multiple lines, your monthly bill goes as low as $30 per line per month.

 Bottom line

-Though Verizon offers great coverage to a lot of Americans, don't forget to check out its coverage map before signing up.
-If you decide Verizon is the carrier for you, then the Get More Unlimited plan is the best you can get.
-It may be expensive, but it's the only plan that can give you Verizon's ultimate performance along with extra perks.
-With Get More Unlimited you'll have 5G total access (aka the best speeds you can get), along with 50GB of premium data so you're guaranteed not to be slowed down.
-Along with unlimited data, text, and talk, and international features, you'll get a subscription to some of the best streaming platforms available today along with Apple Music.
+Though Verizon offers excellent coverage to a lot of Americans, don't forget to check out its coverage map before signing up.
+If you decide Verizon is the carrier for you, the Play More Unlimited plan is the best choice for most people.
+It's not the most expensive plan (nor is it the cheapest), but it offers everything that you need out of a cell phone plan and more.
+With Play More Unlimited, you'll have 5G total access (aka the best speeds you can get), as well as 50GB of premium data, so you're guaranteed not to be slowed down.
+Along with unlimited data, text, and talk, and international features, you'll get the Disney+ bundle and several other perks to try out.

 If you're looking for a plan with a better price, then Visible stands out amongst the crowd.
-This MVNO is owned by Verizon so you'll have the same great coverage (that includes 5G), along with unlimited data, text, and talk for only $40 per month.
+This MVNO is owned by Verizon, so you'll have the same great coverage (that includes 5G), along with unlimited data, text, and talk for only $40 per month.
 The best part is that there are no contracts or hidden costs or fees as you'll find with other plans, and you can even lower your monthly bill to $25 per month by joining a "party" of four lines.
-But with Visible, your phone won't work abroad and there's no domestic roaming, in which case you could consider one of Verizon's prepaid plans or a cheaper core option.
-Whichever plan you get, you'll be with one of the nation's top carriers and can count on reliable performance.
+But with Visible, your phone won't work abroad, and there's no domestic roaming, in which case you could consider one of Verizon's prepaid plans or a cheaper core option.
+Whichever plan you get, you'll be with one of the nation's best wireless carriers and can count on reliable performance.

 Credits — The team that worked on this guide